 Found only in New Zealand waters, the Hector's dolphin is known as the "down under dolphin".
 Most are found in the coastal waters around Banks Peninsula, Te Waewae Bay in Southland, and along the West Coast of the South Island, although a small population lives off the west coast of the North Island.
 There are two sub-species of Hector's dolphin, the South Island Hector's dolphin, and the Māui dolphin which is found off the West Coast of the North Island.
-These sub-species are distinctly different genetically, and the Māui dolphins are significantly more endangered - just 63 individuals over one year of age romain.
+These sub-species are distinctly different genetically, and the Māui dolphins (Popoto) are significantly more endangered - pnly between 48 and 64 individuals over one year of age remain.

 Hector's dolphins feed close to the shore on small fish and squid.
 Some of these varieties are the fish commercial and recreational fishermen are trying to catch in their set nets.
 Often dolphin are caught in the nets, trying to get the fish.